-All 500 trimmer models have head and lift float as options. (head float is standard with cable controls)
+All 600 trimmer models have head and lift float as options.

 Head float works using the centrally-placed head which can then roll naturally with the ground contours, easing the operator's task.
 The operator can override this manually by operating the lever or joystick head angle service.